-David Carroll: It was only a dream
+DAVID CARROLL: It was only a dream

 Biden was not amused.
 He chimed in, “That’s some pretty big talk from a guy who has more attorneys than Harvard Law School.
 I mean if you win, will the band play ‘Hail to the Chief’ or ‘Jailhouse Rock’?”

-Trump said, “Okay, enough with the insults.
+Trump said, “OK, enough with the insults.
 Let’s do what we came here to do.”

 Gesturing toward Trump, Biden said, “This guy got one term, and it didn’t end all that well.
 I can understand why most Americans wouldn’t vote for him.
 But here’s the thing.
 I understand why they don’t want to vote for me either.”